manu-git-hub/RideWise/README.md

 ## Entry Point (`Main.java`)
 The `Main.java` file acts exclusively as the **Composition Root**.
 It does not contain business logic.
 Instead, it:
-1. Prompts the user to select which concrete strategies to use for this session.
+1. Automatically configures and instantiates the backend strategies (`SmartMatchingStrategy`, `PeakHourFareStrategy`) so that the application adapts autonomously without user intervention.
 2. Instantiates the Services and injects the chosen strategies.
 3. Passes the services into `RideWiseApp` to begin the interactive menu.